mjirik/celltrack/README.md

 # CellTrack
-Tracking of roots in brightfield microscope
+Tracking of roots in microscopy images.

 # Install